-Three Months Three Months Ended
+Three Months s Ended Six Months Ended

-March 31 March 31,
+June 3 0, June 30,

-2019 2020
+2019 2020 2019 2020

-Paid clicks change 39 % 12 %
+Paid clicks change 28 % 8 % 33 % 10 %

-Cost-per-click change (19)% (4)%
+Cost-per-click change (11)% (15)% (15)% (10)%

-The number of paid clicks through our advertising programs on Google properties increased from the three months ended March 31, 2019 to the three months ended March 31, 2020 due to an increase in paid clicks driven by growth in views of YouTube engagement ads; an increase in clicks due to interrelated factors, including an increase in search queries resulting from ongoing growth in user adoption and usage, primarily on mobile devices; continued growth in advertiser activity; and improvements we have made in ad formats and delivery.
-This growth was offset by a deceleration in paid clicks in March as a result of the impact of COVID-19, when search activity shifted to less commercial topics.

-The overall positive effect on our revenues from an increase in paid clicks was partially offset by a decrease in the cost-per-click paid by our advertisers.
-The decrease in cost-per-click was primarily driven by continued growth in YouTube engagement ads where cost-per-click remains lower than on our other advertising platforms, as well as a mix shift to less commercial topics and reduced advertiser spending in response to COVID-19 in March.
-Cost-per-click was also affected by changes in device mix, geographic mix, ongoing product changes, product mix, property mix, and fluctuations of the U.S. dollar compared to certain foreign currencies.
+The number of paid clicks through our advertising programs on Google properties increased from the three and six months ended June 30, 2020 due to an increase in paid clicks driven by growth in views of YouTube engagement ads; an increase in clicks due to interrelated factors, including an increase in search queries resulting from ongoing growth in user adoption and usage, primarily on mobile devices; and improvements we have made in ad formats and delivery.
+This growth was partially offset by the impact of COVID-19, which led to a shift to less commercial search activity and a reduction in advertiser spending.
+During the three months ended June 30, 2020 we began to observe a recovery in paid clicks as user search activity gradually returned to more commercial topics, followed by increased spending by our advertisers.
+The overall positive effect on our revenues from an increase in paid clicks was offset by a decrease in the cost-per-click paid by our advertisers.
+The decrease in cost-per-click was primarily driven by a mix shift to less commercial topics and reduced advertiser spending in response to COVID-19.
+In addition, the decrease in cost-per-click was also driven by continued growth in YouTube engagement ads where cost-per-click remains lower than on our other advertising platforms.